 the Rush Creek trailhead (2,300m) is on the right hand-side.

-but there is a trail that connects the north shore of Garnett and the south shore of Thousand Island, but not very hiker-friendly).
+(There is also a trail that connects the north shore of Garnet and the south shore of Thousand Island, but not very hiker-friendly).

 From Yosemite: Mono Pass trailhead to Rush Creek trailheadA nice trail connects Yosemite High Country and the Ansel Adams Wilderness.
 Park one car at the Mono Pass trailhead in Yosemite east of Tuolumne Meadows (west of Tioga Pass) and the other car at the Rush Creek trailhead of Silver Lake (take the June Lake Loop from highway 395 and look for a large parking area on the west side of the road and the north end of Silver Lake near the Silver Lake campground).

 Take the Mono Pass trailhead and turn right onto the Parker Pass trail.